FAPLZ/FAPLZ_AIC/README.md

 In the export folder, in the AIC folder in the UCP, you can export different AIC (.json) files, to create your own AIC files. (help: https://github.com/Sh0wdown/UnofficialCrusaderPatch/wiki/AIC-Editing-Tutorial)

-{-----All files are also available at Stronghold Heaven (link: XXXXX )-----}
+All files are also available at Stronghold Heaven: http://stronghold.heavengames.com/downloads/showfile.php?fileid=8550